-WEBconfig Expert Configuration Setup WAN Router-interface-list Terminal/Telnet cd /setup/WAN set router-interface-list []
+WEBconfig Expert Configuration > Setup > WAN > Router-interface-list Terminal/Telnet cd /setup/WAN set router-interface-list []

-- □ Operating a modem over the serial interface - Y connection On: The router interrupts the bundled connection to establish a connection to the other remote station.
+- Y connection On: The router interrupts the bundled connection to establish a connection to the other remote station.
 When the second channel is free again, the originally bundled connection automatically takes the channel back (always in the case of static bundling, only as required when using dynamic bundling). - Y connection Off: The router maintains the existing bundled connection; the establishment of the new connection must wait.